 Materials shape a building's environmental impact long before construction begins.
+Embodied carbon is generated throughout a material's entire life cycle — from extraction and processing to construction and end of life.
 Unlike consumer goods, buildings are meant to last decades.
-The choices made during design and construction determine not only the amount of job-site waste generated, but also a building’s long-term maintenance needs and its end-of-life options.
+The choices made during design determine not only job-site waste, but also long-term maintenance needs and end-of-life options.

 StopWaste’s work in building materials is guided by three core principles: